GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 }
 ```

-You can supply an alias from `scim-rp.jks` for `umaClientKeyId`.
+You can supply an entry alias from `scim-rp.jks` for `umaClientKeyId`.
 The first key from the file is used automatically when this value is left empty.
+When providing `umaClientKeyId` explicitly, ensure it is associated to an RSA algorithm.

 Create a main method for class `TestScimClient` and call `simpleSearch` from there.
 When running, you will see the output of retrieving one user (admin) and see his `displayName` on the screen.